 The second chapter of the story is "firms who are being undercut by government bonds have to lie to investors about how profitable their companies are."
 If the government is promising a risk-free 9% and your business wants to raise money, the only way you can do so is by promising 10%.
 Even if you believe the market can distinguish between firms that can actually deliver on this promised return, it assumes the market has correct information, which might not be the case, since 11% of U.S. firms fraudulently misrepresent their financial statements.
 The empirical evidence suggests that firms do lie to get loans that they cannot pay back during periods of high rates, since the rate of default on business loans is higher in a high interest-rate environment.
 Additionally, widespread fraud during positive real interest rate environments was a major cause of both the Stock Market Crash of 1929 and the Great Financial Crisis.

-Even if there were some latent risk of financial instability due to low interest rates, reducing that risk is rather trivial even under the most uncontroversial frameworks.
+Even if there were some latent risk of financial instability due to low interest rates, reducing that risk is possible even under the most uncontroversial frameworks.
 The BIS paper mentioned previously concludes by stating that "the first line of defence by prudential authorities should be to continue to build resilience in the financial system by encouraging adequate capital, liquidity, and risk management."
 Similarly, in Draghi's speech, he points out that accommodative monetary policy can occur simultaneously with "both de-risking and de-leveraging of bank balance sheets" through the use of "Comprehensive Assessment of bank balance sheets, which included an asset quality review of unprecedented depth and breadth."
 Simply enforcing loan-to-value ratios (as recommended by the Reserve Bank of New Zealand's Fang Yao) or restricting bank leverage (as outlined by the ECB's Alejandro Van der Ghote) could create financial stability without raising interest rates.
 MMT economist Nathan Tankus has also written a detailed framework for creating banking regulation designed to enhance stability, and MMT co-founder Warren Mosler has written a detailed set of proposals for enhancing the stability of the banking system.

 Finally, there is reason to believe that price and stability concerns resulting from the risk-free rate being lower than r-star will be short lived.
 This is because r-star itself is not fixed but reacts to monetary policy.
 According to one BIS Working Paper by Phurichai Rungcharoenkitkul and Fabian Winkler, "the central bank initially believes correctly that r-star remains constant.
 But as it eases policy, the private sector reacts by revising down its perception of r-star, pushing the relevant natural rate for the economy lower.
 This creates demand headwinds, which the central bank then attributes partly to a decline in r-star, not realising the endogenous impact of its own policy action."
 In other words, macroeconomic policy can lower r-star.
 Because r-star is in part a reflection of household's propensity to consume, policies that promote household saving or slow bank lending would lower r-star.
-This would imply that the differential between the risk-free rate and r-star can be closed not by raising the risk-free rate, but by lowering r-star, which could be accomplished by increasing household saving and slowing bank lending with the various proposals already mentioned.
+This would imply that the differential between the risk-free rate and r-star can be closed not only by raising the risk-free rate, but also by lowering r-star, which could be accomplished by increasing household saving and slowing bank lending with the various proposals mentioned above.

 The Difference in Theory Matters

-The different empirical assumptions made by mainstream and MMT economists lead to different tolerances of government spending.
+The different empirical assumptions made by mainstream and MMT economists lead to vastly different tolerances of government spending.
 According to mainstream theory, if spending is high, either there will be inflation and financial instability because interest rates are low, or there will be crowding out and depressed aggregate demand because interest rates are high.
 They could try to hit the magical r-star rate number in which there is neither inflation nor depressed demand, but according to mainstream economists, not only is this difficult, but the risk of harm from an incorrect interest rate increases as government debt rises–as Blanchard would put it, "Lower debt implies a smaller adverse effect of a given interest rate increase on debt dynamics".
-Blanchard goes on to suggest that if governments want to completely eliminate the risk of a sustained increase in interest rates leading to a "debt explosion," they may need to reduce the debt-to-GDP ratio to 7%.
+Blanchard goes on to suggest that if governments want to completely eliminate the risk of a sustained increase in interest rates leading to a "debt explosion," they may need to reduce the debt-to-GDP ratio to "as low as 7%."
 For these reasons, mainstream economists conclude that it is best to keep government spending balanced or low, except in emergencies or recessions.